 I could tell you about the usual suspect hot spots to visit for food, culture and vast, open green spaces in which to play.
 But the best way to introduce yourself to a new area is to take a stroll with a local.

 The clichéd answer would be the golden oldies, Ōtara and Māngere flea markets on a Saturday, where a feast of Pacific and Asian food is ready for hungry eyes to flirt with before devouring.
 Or, in more recent years, Hunters Corner night market on Fridays...
 But that would be too easy.

 During the summer months The Strawberry Farm in Māngere is a no-fail treat with their fresh strawberry ice creams and waffles, but lately, Māngere Bridge has been leading the charge with their developing trendy village area and delicious food spots.
-Head down during the day to Ros Bakery and Ruby Red Café and at night Pars Kebabs, Phnom Penh Restaurant & Café or Coronation Restaurant & Café are both full of the satisfied tummies of families, friends and workmates.
+Head down during the day to Ruby Red Café and at night Pars Kebabs, Phnom Penh Restaurant & Café or Coronation Restaurant & Café are all full of satisfied customers.

 So creative!
 So talented...

 No doubt, South Auckland is the birthplace to some of Aotearoa’s best creative talent.